 I saved by keeping a physical envelope designated for the trip.
 You can also use a jar.
 I’ve found keeping it on display reminds you what you are saving for.
 I’d put gift cards I got as gifts to Target in it.
 I get them sometimes as a teacher gift.
 I shop at Target frequently, so whenever I’d get one of the deals where you buy something and get a Target gift card, I’d throw those in too.
 I’d also throw in cash whenever someone paid me back for something in the envelope too.
 I also have a Disney Visa that we use to pay for groceries and gas every month, so I was able to rack up about $50 in rewards on that card since my last Disney trip too.
 All in all, I saved about $500 and was able to then go to Target to purchase Disney gift cards with my Target red card and got $500 with a 5% discount, which meant I paid $475 dollars for $500 worth of gift cards!

 I also recently discovered Raise.
 This is an app you can use to purchase discounted gift cards.
 I think I will use this app to purchase my Disney gift cards at a larger discount for my next trip.
 Currently, Walgreen gift cards are 11% off on Raise.
 Buy them, then buy Disney Gift Cards at Walgreens with those gift cards.
 11% sure beats 5%!!
-Currently, if you sign up, they’ll give you $5 off $50!!
+New Customers!
+Save $5 off your first order of $50+ with code RAISE50AF (Ends 11.30.17)

 I narrowed the choice of resort down to three, Animal Kingdom, Boardwalk and Old Key West and let them choose which they wanted to stay at.
 We decided on Old Key West as there are two queen beds in the studio room and it would be the comfiest amount of space for four adults.
-Check back later this month for a review of the Old Key West resort and in November for a review of the Olivia’s Cafe Restaurant.
+Check out my review of the Old Key West resort and check back later in November for a review of the Olivia’s Cafe Restaurant.

 We ended up deciding to go September 24th through 29th, 2017.
 We waited it out to see if there would be a good ticket discount and a good deal popped up mid-summer for a 4 day, one park a day pass for $79 a day.